 By a supreme effort, he rose to his knees.
-There, he was able to determine that the downward incline-north-was right in front of him.
+There, he was able to determine that the downward incline-north-was before him.
 So he began crawling to his right.
 After only a few yards, his arm plunged into a hole.
 He stopped his fall only by throwing himself backward.